-For example, one could purchase a Bored Ape NFT on a marketplace like OpenSea, while the same Bored Ape could be sold on another marketplace.
-What protection has a buyer to certify that his version is the original?
+For example, one could purchase a Bored Ape NFT on a marketplace like OpenSea, while the same Bored Ape artwork could be sold on another marketplace.
+What protection and security has a buyer to certify that his version of the artwork is the original?
 Today, none.

 Of all the NFT transactions made today, none guarantees the exclusivity of a file.
 And while the NFT token offers proof of ownership, it is really only about itself.
 This means the NFT can only guarantee the ownership of the actual token, not of the art itself.